adonisjs/v5-docs/content/guides/models/introduction.md

 ```

 ## Creating your first model
-Assuming you already have lucid [setup](../database/introduction.md), run the following command to create your first data model.
+Assuming you already have Lucid [set up](../database/introduction.md), run the following command to create your first data model.

 ```sh
 node ace make:model User